martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 When decoding a client Initial packet length, the server may conclude that the client does not have the server's correct configuration (see
 {{server-procedure}}).
-In this case, it replies with a packet that uses the 0RTT packet type (0x01), which in QUIC version 1 only goes from client to server, and discards the Initial.
+In this case, it replies with a Fallback packet (see

-The payload of this packet is TBD, but it contains a hash of the encrypted Client Hello.

-The packet is encrypted with Initial keys derived from the following well-known "fallback salt" 0xbd62319ad6eeb17a9ed0d3bf75e37e4a8e7e6ac7, instead of the shared secret that the server cannot decode.
+{{fallback-packet}}), and discards the Initial.

-The client checks the hash against its own record of the Initial Packet.
+The client checks the hash in the packet against its own record of the Initial Packet.
 If they do not match, the packet may have been corrupted, and the client MAY treat the packet as lost.
 If they do match, the client MUST assume that does not have the correct ECHConfig.

 When it has the incorrect config, the client composes a new Client Hello.
 It MUST include the public_key_failed transport parameter with the Config ID and public key it attempted to use.
-It MUST use a Encryption Context Length of zero, and encrypt it with keys derived from the fallback salt above.
+It MUST use a Encryption Context Length of zero, and encrypt it with keys derived from the fallback salt defined in
+{{fallback-packet}}.
 The Client Hello also MUST include any Retry Token the previous Initial contained and MAY include a token from a NEW_TOKEN frame.

 Note that the fallback salt does not provide confidentiality to the client, and the client SHOULD NOT include privacy-sensitive information there.
 See